jinghaihan/vsxpub/README.md

 npx vsxpub
 ```

-You can skip publishing to specific platforms by using the `--exclude`.
+You can skip publishing to specific platforms by using the `--include` or `--exclude`. exclude is higher priority than include.

 Examples:
 - Local development: `npx vsxpub --exclude git` to skip GitHub releases
-- CI/CD pipeline: `npx vsxpub --exclude vsce --exclude ovsx` to avoid configuring secrets
+- CI/CD pipeline: `npx vsxpub --include git` to avoid configuring secrets

 ## Environment Variables